Oyogos Yar coast

 The Oyogos Yar Coast is a coastal area in Sakha, found in northeast Siberia and part of the Russian Far East.
 It is located near the Laptev Sea.

+The region has been the site of various paleontology studies.
 In 2010, the local people of Yukagir, a village near the coast, found a well-preserved woolly mammoth carcass.
 The specimen was nicknamed Yuka.